All Episodes

 And numerous members of Congress dropped by.

-One Congressman said to Hillary, Hillary, if you were my sister, I would punch Bill Clinton right in the nose.
+One congressman said to Hillary, Hillary, if you were my sister, I would punch Bill Clinton right in the nose.

-You know, folks, I don't know.
+This is such, you know, folks, I don't know.

-I can't eight years of this croc of stuff.
+Eight years of this crock of stuff.

 And I have to listen to people tell me that I want the Clintons back in the White House because it's good for this show.

-Anyway, it's an obscene profit timeout time here, folks.
+It's an obscene profit timeout time here, folks.

-I gotta take that.
+I got to take that.

 We'll be back.

-That's right, a man, a legend, uh, a way of life.
+That's right, a man, a legend, a way of life.

-Fox News Clinton confronted by laid-off coal worker at West Virginia campaign stop.
+Fox News, Clinton confronted by laid-off coal worker at West Virginia campaign stop.

-AP once a Clinton stronghold, Appalachia, now Trump country.
+AP, once a Clinton stronghold, Appalachia, now Trump country.

 Clinton blames fracking for tragedy in coal country.